Absolutely Fabulous series 3

 The third series of the British television sitcom Absolutely Fabulous premiered on BBC One on 30 March 1995 and concluded on 11 May 1995, consisting of six episodes.
 The third series was originally intended to be the final series of Absolutely Fabulous.
 However, the following year, Jennifer Saunders decided to write a two-part special titled "The Last Shout", serving as an official finale to the third series.
-Two additional series were eventually produced.
+The series was later revived five years later in 2001.

 Guest stars for this series include Rebecca Front, Kate O'Mara, Celia Imrie, Naomi Campbell, Helen Lederer, Kathy Burke and Ruby Wax.